 There are two types of exercise for fat loss and both are equally as important.

 The first type is aerobic activity also known as cardio.
 These are exercises that increase both your heart rate and your breathing.
-This includes walking, running, cycling, even playing sports!
+This includes walking, running, cycling, and even playing sports!

 The second type of exercise is strength training.
 This includes lifting weights, using resistance bands, or using weight machines.
 Don’t underestimate the power of bodyweight exercises like crunches or push-ups.